Market trend: Bear market

 A bear market is a general decline in the stock market over a period of time.
-It includes a transition from high investor optimism to widespread investor fear and pessimism.
+It involves a transition from high investor optimism to widespread investor fear and pessimism.
 One generally accepted measure of a bear market is a price decline of 20% or more over at least a two-month period.

-A smaller decline of 10 to 20% is considered a correction.
+A decline of 10% to 20% is classified as a correction.

+Bear territory always precedes a bear market.
+Typically, as a market enters bear territory, there are indicators other than a correction.
+The Cboe Volatility Index (VIX), a key measure of market volatility, increases, indicating heightened investor anxiety.
+Additionally, consumer sentiment drops, with expectations for unemployment rising and economic outlooks declining.
+Most recently (as of April 12, 2025), in April 2025, the United States stock market entered bear territory.
+The S&P 500 Index declined over 20% from its recent peak, meeting the technical definition of entering bear territory.
+This downturn is primarily attributed to escalating trade tensions and tariff policies under the Trump administration, which have led to significant market volatility and investor uncertainty.
+Ultimately, when a market enters bear territory, it almost always leads that stock market into a bear market.

-Bear markets end when stocks recover, attaining new highs.
-The bear market, then, is measured retrospectively from the recent highs to the lowest closing price, and its recovery period is the lowest closing price to new highs.
-Another commonly accepted end to a bear market is indices gaining of 20% from their low.
+Bear markets conclude when stocks recover, reaching new highs.
+The bear market is then assessed retrospectively from the recent highs to the lowest closing price, and its recovery period spans from the lowest closing price to the attainment of new highs.
+Another commonly accepted indicator of the end of a bear market is indices gaining 20% or more from their low.